 I recently educated a middle-aged male patient with diabetes during diabetes management sessions who was suffering from a cardiac issue of which he had no understanding.
 This poor patient was “in the dark” about what was happening to his heart and he felt too intimidated to ask the real important questions.
-His diabetes had been diagnosed after the heart condition although his physician indicated that he probably had diabetes for years and it caused his “atrial fibrillation” condition since the diabetes was never recognized and was uncontrolled.
-Since cardiovascular disease is a major risk factor of diabetes, I thought this was a good time to review his specific condition, atrial fib, to clarify some much needed information.
+His diabetes had been diagnosed after the heart condition although his physician indicated that he probably had diabetes for years and it caused his “atrial fibrillation” condition, since the diabetes was never recognized and was uncontrolled.
+Given that cardiovascular disease is a major risk factor of diabetes, I thought this was a good time to review his specific condition, atrial fibrillation, to clarify some much needed information.

 My Doctor Said I Have Atrial Fibrillation and I Could Have a Big Stroke.
 What Does That Mean?

 - Atrial fibrillation (A-fib) is a type of arrhythmia or irregular heartbeat.
 Over 2.7 million Americans suffer with atrial fibrillation.
 This number will increase as our population ages.
 Many patients have no symptoms and are unaware that they have A-fib until they have a physical exam and EKG.
 Usually the 4 chambers in the heart: the atria (upper chambers) and the ventricles (lower chambers) beat in an organized and timed fashion.
 The heart contracts and relaxes in a controlled manner.

 - With A-fib, the atria beat chaotically or in a quivering manner which could cause shortness of breath, rapid heart rate, lack of energy, severe fatigue, heart palpitations, funny sensations in the chest, nausea, light headedness and generalized weakness.

 - People who have diabetes for an extended time, especially when uncontrolled, are at a greater risk of A-fib.
 40% risk increase of this specific arrhythmia for people with diabetes.